 Nursing home neglect is a major problem throughout the United States.
-While these type of mistreatment can lead to any number of issues, one major condition that is often caused by neglect and maltreatment are bedsores—also known as a pressure sore or decubitus ulcers.
+While mistreatment can lead to any number of issues, one major condition that is often caused by neglect and maltreatment are bedsores — a pressure sore or decubitus ulcers.

 With proper care and monitoring, these sores should either be prevented or timely diagnosed, so that prompt treatment can be given.
 Too often, however, it is the family members of a care facility resident that first see a sore and alert the staff.
 Unfortunately, if this is done too late, an infection might not be able to be controlled, which could lead to severe and even life-threatening complications.

 If you believe your loved one was injured while under the care of nursing facility staff, reach out to a Michigan nursing home bedsores lawyer for help.

 A compassionate attorney at The Buckfire Law Firm will gather evidence and determine if a staff member was negligent in order to file a claim.

 - The effects of bedsores and pressure sores

 - How sores develop in Michigan care facilities

 Bedsores, also known as pressure ulcers or pressure sores, often occur in people who cannot easily move around on their own.

 Essentially, the skin and tissue underneath break down from continued pressure and poor circulation.